Ebazhanov/linkedin-skill-assessments-quizzes/nosql/nosql-quiz.md

 - [ ] Object-oriented
 - [ ] Network

-[Explaination:]Since this non-relational database design does not require a schema, it offers rapid scalability to manage large and typically unstructured data sets.
+[Explanation:]Since this non-relational database design does not require a schema, it offers rapid scalability to manage large and typically unstructured data sets.
 NoSQL is also type of distributed database, which means that information is copied and stored on various servers, which can be remote or local.